jbfavre/tensorflow-virtualwebcam/README.md

 ## TODO

+- build Tensorflow with AVX2 and FMA CPU's instructions
 - use docker params to pass background image name and resolution
 - expose an basic API to:
   - change background image "on the fly"